PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 pass 112 tests.
 The exporter shrank by another 157 lines.
 No model conversion or inference was run.

+Four additional ModelIR-independent policies moved from the exporter to `pytorch_shape_policy.py`: feature-last sequence Reshape permutations, MatMul batch broadcasting, BatchMatMul result shape inference, and reduction result shape inference.
+The graph-backed adjX consumer matcher remains in the exporter, keeping the boundary explicit.
+Fixed-seed differential tests over all four compatibility functions produce 4,000 exact matches against checkpoint `bab67cf`; the focused policy and architecture suites pass 121 tests.
+The exporter shrank by another 130 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-